Son Heung-min

-Born in Chuncheon, Gangwon Province, Son relocated to Germany to join Hamburger SV at 16, making his debut in the Bundesliga in 2010.
-In 2013, he moved to Bayer Leverkusen for a club record €10 million before signing for Tottenham for £22 million two years later, becoming the most expensive Asian player in history.
-While at Tottenham, Son became the top Asian goalscorer in both Premier League and Champions League history, and surpassed Cha Bum-kun's record for most goals scored by a Korean player in European competition.
-In 2019, he became the second Asian in history to reach and start a UEFA Champions League final after compatriot Park Ji-sung.
-In the 2021–22 season, he won, shared alongside Mohamed Salah, the Premier League Golden Boot award with 23 goals, becoming the first Asian player to win it.
+Born in Chuncheon, South Korea, Son relocated to Germany to join Hamburger SV at 16, making his debut in the Bundesliga in 2010.
+In 2013, he moved to Bayer Leverkusen for a club record €10 million before signing for Premier League club Tottenham Hotspur two years later.
+While at Spurs, Son soon established himself as one of the best forwards in the world.
+He contributed to the club reaching the Champions League final in 2018–19 and the EFL Cup final in 2020–21.
+In 2019–20, Son scored a solo effort in the league that earned him the FIFA Puskás Award.
+In the 2021–22 season, he jointly won the Premier League Golden Boot award with 23 goals, becoming the first Asian player to win it.
+In April 2023, he became the first Asian player to score 100 Premier League goals.
+Appointed club captain later in 2023, he led Spurs to the UEFA Europa League title, his first major honour, in 2025, his final season, while also ending a 17-year trophy drought for the club.

-A full international since 2010, Son has represented South Korea at the 2014, 2018 and 2022 FIFA World Cups and is his country's joint top scorer at World Cups, tied with Park Ji-sung and Ahn Jung-hwan on three goals.
-Son has also represented South Korea at the 2018 Asian Games, where the team won gold, and the 2011, 2015, and 2019 editions of the AFC Asian Cup.
-Korea was the runner-up in 2015.
+A full international since 2010, Son has represented South Korea at the 2014, 2018, and 2022 FIFA World Cups and is his country's joint top scorer at World Cups, tied with Park Ji-sung and Ahn Jung-hwan on three goals.
+Son has also represented South Korea at the 2018 Asian Games, where the team won gold, and the 2011, 2015, 2019, and 2023 editions of the AFC Asian Cup; Korea was the runner-up in 2015.

-Outside of football, Son is viewed as a symbol of national pride in South Korea for his achievements, and has been listed in Forbes Korea Power Celebrity 40 since 2019, where he ranked third in 2022.
-In June 2022, Son received the Cheongnyong Medal, the highest order of merit for achievement in sports given to a South Korea citizen, for his achievements in football.
-Son has been credited for having raised the profile of Tottenham Hotspur among South Koreans, with the club's marketing and social media strategy catering extensively to Korean supporters.
+Outside of football, Son is viewed as a symbol of national pride in South Korea for his achievements, and has been listed in Forbes Korea Power Celebrity 40 since 2019, where he ranked second in 2024.
+In June 2022, Son received the Order of Sport Merit, Cheongnyong class, the highest order of merit for achievement in sports given to a South Korean citizen, for his achievements in football.
+Son has been credited for having raised the profile of Spurs among South Koreans, with the club's marketing and social media strategy catering extensively to Korean supporters.

 Early life

-Son Heung-min was born in Chuncheon, Gangwon.
+Son Heung-min was born in Chuncheon, South Korea.
+He is of the Miryang Son clan.
 His father, Son Woong-jung, is a retired footballer turned manager who once played for the South Korea national B team.

 Son came through the academy at FC Seoul, the same club that former Spurs defender Lee Young-pyo played for.
 Son was a ball boy in an FC Seoul home match in 2008 when he was a FC Seoul youth player.
 At that time, his role model was midfielder Lee Chung-yong, who played for Crystal Palace and Bolton Wanderers.
 Apart from his native language Korean, Son is also fluent in German and English.
 His agent Thies Bliemeister said Son was so determined to make himself a success in Europe that he learned German by watching episodes of SpongeBob SquarePants.